Nanocodes-Programming/Netro-Web3/Api_docs.md

 ### Base URL

-The base URL for this API is `http://yourdomain.com/` (replace `yourdomain.com` with the actual domain where the API is hosted).
+The base URL for this API is `https://web3-wallet-e40e6d4f61b9.herokuapp.com`.

 ### Endpoints